-Figure 3 and Figure 4 show a typical SKYPER® 42 \square R core setting for operating a semiconductor module in half-bridge configuration.
-SEMIKRON's highly-integrated ASICs - as utilized on this driver core - enable the SKYPER® 42 \square R to be easily configured with only a few simple external circuits and in turn reducing the project and development time as well as the cost.
+Figure 3 and Figure 4 show a typical SKYPER® 12 PV core setup to control a multilevel semiconductor module.
+The SKYPER® 12 PV employs SEMIKRON's highly-integrated ASIC chipset allowing easy configuration with only a few simple external circuits and in turn reducing the project and development time as well as the cost.